Poverty in Ukraine: Effects of COVID-19

 The M.V.
 Ptukha Institute of Demography and Social Research of the National Academy of Sciences ("Institute") published a study on the impact of COVID-19 on poverty.
 According to its results, by the end of 2020, 45% of the population of Ukraine fell into the poor category.
 The study claimed that this was 6.5 percentage points higher than in 2019.
 A pre-COVID-19 study forecast the poverty rate in 2020 to be 31.2%.
 The study stated that the real increase in poverty was 13.8 percentage points.

 The study predicted that close to half of Ukrainians would experience poverty in 2020 - 2021.
-The study defines poverty as income below the minimum subsistence level, which varied between an average of UAH 3,237 and UAH 3,636 ($115–130) per person in 2019.
-The "minimum subsistence level" is much higher than the legally defined average of UAH 2,118 ($75), as established in June.
+The study defines poverty as income below the minimum subsistence level, which varied between an average of ₴3,237 and ₴3,636 ($115–130) per person in 2019.
+The "minimum subsistence level" is much higher than the legally defined average of ₴2,118 ($75), as established in June.
 The study pointed to pandemic as reversing recent trends of stable or declining poverty.

 According to the study, 60% of respondents said they had financial losses – 38% had a decline in regular income, 16% lost income entirely and 14% lost their jobs.
 The results reflect May findings by the Ministry of Social Policy, which estimated that the poverty rate had increased to 45% in 2020.